Part 1: Pago Pago (2 Days)

 - A taxi to and from the airport will cost $15.
 You can also take the bus for about $2 but depending on where you’re staying, you might have to switch lines at the Fagatogo Market which also serves as the island’s main bus terminal.

-- Getting around Pago Pago by foot is possible, but getting to some hiking trails will require hitching a ride (Samoans are very friendly).
+- Getting around Pago Pago on foot is possible, but getting to some hiking trails will require hitching a ride (Samoans are very friendly).

 - To explore Tutuila Island, renting a car is highly advisable (about $70 per day) though keep in mind that traffic, especially around Pago Pago, means extra driving times even for short distances.
 If it’s just a specific village that you wish to visit, using the bus should be fine.